How to find the best long tail keywords and get your blog post to rank, immediately.

 By clicking on an area where there is no overlap, I can get a list of keywords that a competitor is ranked for, but my site is not.

-Then I can drill down to find keyword ideas that I know are ranking and reaching my target audience.
+Then I can drill down to find keyword ideas that I know are ranking and reaching my target audience and potential customers.

 It took me five minutes or less to find and decide on my keyword choice.
 In fact, I chose two.